 A bot is an automated

-Python has a lot of really solid libraries backed by community and here are a few popular one’s numpy, keras, tensorflow, scipy, matplotlib, pandas, Jupyter, etc for machine learning and in areas where you need to run statistical functions or data analysis.
+Python has a lot of really solid libraries backed by the community and here are a few popular ones NumPy, Keras, TensorFlow, scipy, matplotlib, pandas, Jupyter, etc for machine learning and in areas where you need to run statistical functions or data analysis.
 NumPy is a scientific computing library that can be used to model N-dimensional array objects and run several sophisticated functions against them.
 NumPy can also be used as an efficient multi-dimensional container of generic data.
 This allows NumPy to seamlessly and quickly integrate with a wide variety of databases.

-Decision on which Database to be used for cryptocurrency trade bot by using Django framework?
+CryptoBot Database Design: The decision on which Database to be used for cryptocurrency trade bot by using the Django framework?
 And the reasons behind opting MongoDB by us.

 There are several reasons for choosing MongoDB which are briefly discussed as follows;

 Firstly, MongoDB documents have the ability to store unstructured complex information and data in a way that is relatively straightforward to update.
-MongoDB offers a high interest rate and therefore it helps in scenarios where the write load in high.
-MongoDB being an open-source, stores data as documents in a binary representation called BSON (Binary JSON).
+MongoDB offers a high-interest rate and therefore it helps in scenarios where the write load in high.
+MongoDB is an open-source, stores data as documents in a binary representation called BSON (Binary JSON).

 Why did we choose MongoDB instead of MySQL?

 Databases like MySQL, it is important to understand the requirements of the project and future goals.
-Talking about, MySQL it is a well-recognized and a high performance tool which is popular for the flexibility, reliability on data protection and availability.
+Talking about, MySQL it is a well-recognized and high-performance tool that is popular for flexibility, reliability on data protection and availability.
 However, if the data is said to be unsystematic and unstructured it would be advised to opt for MongoDB.
-Reason being, MongoDB can be measured within and also across multiple distributed data centers, providing new levels of availability and measurability which were previously unachievable with relational databases like MySQL.
+The reason being, MongoDB can be measured within and also across multiple distributed data centers, providing new levels of availability and measurability which were previously unachievable with relational databases like MySQL.